 The program aims at identifying and servicing children (between the ages of 3 and 21) who are, or whose parents or spouses are, migratory agricultural workers, including migratory dairy workers, or migratory fishermen, and who, in the preceding 36 months, traveled across division/state lines in order to obtain, or accompanied such parents or spouses, in order to obtain, temporary or seasonal employment in agricultural or fishing activity.

-- Temporarily live with relatives or friends because they have nowhere else to go (typically due to financial constraints).
+- Temporarily live with relatives or friends because they have nowhere else to go (due to financial constraints).
 This is also referred to as being "doubled up".

 - Live in shelters, motels, abandoned buildings, cars, tents, or on the streets.

 - Run away or are thrown out of their homes, parents homes (including unwed teen mothers and teen mothers-to-be)